aws/sagemaker-scikit-learn-container/README.rst

 ===========================
-SageMaker SciKit-Learn Container
+SageMaker Scikit-learn Container
 ===========================

-SageMaker SciKit-Learn Container is an open source library for making the SciKit Learn framework run on Amazon SageMaker.
+SageMaker Scikit-learn Container is an open source library for making the SciKit Learn framework run on Amazon SageMaker.

-This repository also contains Dockerfiles which install this library, SciKit-Learn, and dependencies for building SageMaker SciKit-Learn images.
+This repository also contains Dockerfiles which install this library, Scikit-learn, and dependencies for building SageMaker Scikit-learn images.

-The SageMaker team uses this repository to build its official SciKit-Learn image.
+The SageMaker team uses this repository to build its official Scikit-learn image.
 To use this image on SageMaker, see `Python SDK <https://github.com/aws/sagemaker-python-sdk>`__.
-For end users, this repository is typically of interest if you need implementation details for the official image, or if you want to use it to build your own customized SciKit-Learn image.
+For end users, this repository is typically of interest if you need implementation details for the official image, or if you want to use it to build your own customized Scikit-learn image.

-For information on running SciKit-Learn jobs on SageMaker: `SageMaker PyTorch Estimators and Models
+For information on running Scikit-learn jobs on SageMaker: `SageMaker PyTorch Estimators and Models
 <https://github.com/aws/sagemaker-python-sdk/tree/master/src/sagemaker/pytorch>`__.

 For notebook examples: `SageMaker Notebook